European-Unified-ID/EUID-docs/docs/guides/mobile-plugin-ima-ios.md

 import Link from '@docusaurus/Link';

-# UID2 IMA Plugin for iOS Integration Guide
+# EUID IMA Plugin for iOS Integration Guide

-The UID2 Interactive Media Ads (IMA) Plugin for iOS enables publishers that use the [Google IMA SDK for iOS](https://developers.google.com/interactive-media-ads/docs/sdks/ios/client-side) to send <Link href="../ref-info/glossary-uid#gl-euid-token">UID2 tokens</Link> as [secure signals](https://support.google.com/admob/answer/11556288) in ad requests from iOS apps.
+The EUID Interactive Media Ads (IMA) Plugin for iOS enables publishers that use the [Google IMA SDK for iOS](https://developers.google.com/interactive-media-ads/docs/sdks/ios/client-side) to send <Link href="../ref-info/glossary-uid#gl-euid-token">EUID tokens</Link> as [secure signals](https://support.google.com/admob/answer/11556288) in ad requests from iOS apps.
 This is done automatically, with no direct coding needed from the app developer.

 ## Functionality

-This plugin simplifies integration with Google Interactive Media Ads (IMA) for any publishers who want to support UID2 for apps running on iOS devices.
+This plugin simplifies integration with Google Interactive Media Ads (IMA) for any publishers who want to support EUID for apps running on iOS devices.

 ## Version

 <!-- As of 2024-04-17 -->

-This documentation is for the UID2 IMA Plugin for iOS version 0.3.2 or later.
+This documentation is for the EUID IMA Plugin for iOS version 0.3.2 or later.

 ## GitHub Repository